piroor/tweetbot.sh/README.md

  * Example
    * `search-result 0123456`

-When you realized that there is a tweet which should be tracked as a search result but actually not processed, you'll hope to add new response keywords and the existing tweet is processed as a new search result.
+When you realized that there is a tweet which should be tracked as a search result but actually not processed, you'll want to add new response keywords and the existing tweet is processed as a new search result.
 This command just does it.
 Note that the feature possibly process the tweet multiple times.